TexAgg/OpenNN/README.md

+This is my fork of [OpenNN](http://opennn.net).
+It is the same as the original except without the tests and examples, which makes the zipfile about 25 times smaller.

+---

 # OpenNN
 OpenNN is a software library written in C++ for advanced analytics.
 It implements neural networks, the most successful machine learning method.